TheOnlyMiki/412_OpenCV_lab/README.md

 # Reference

-World and camera in this lab are designed based on a project from https://github.com/utra-robosoccer.
+World file and camera in this lab are designed by the repo from https://github.com/utra-robosoccer.